KodeMan1/hello_world/README.md

 Hello!

-I am learning programming and pursuing a career in data science.
+I am learning programming and pursuing a career in software development.